Customer Service

 9. Kabak Beach, Kabak

-Kabak has evaded the spotlight of better-known neighbours, Olu Deniz and Butterfly Valley, and its idyllic pebbly beach is one of the coast’s last hidden gems.
+Kabak has evaded the spotlight of better-known neighbours, Olu Deniz and Butterfly Valley, making its idyllic pebbly beach one of the coast’s last hidden gems (we won’t tell if you won’t?).

-Flanked on either side by verdant mountain valleys, it’s visited mainly by locals, hikers and campers looking to stay off the beaten track.
+Flanked on either side by lush mountain valleys, it’s visited mainly by locals, hikers and campers looking to stay off the beaten track.

-The hike down to the beach from Kabak village is steep, but well worth it for the baby-blue bay that awaits.
+The hike down to the beach from Kabak village is steep, but so worth it for the baby-blue bay that awaits – trust us!